vrenuka/CloudBand/README.md

 # CloudBand
-# This folder is craeted to store all the files and images related to CloudBand
+# This folder is created to store all the files and images related to CloudBand